coder/backstage-plugins/plugins/backstage-plugin-devcontainers-backend/README.md

 ## Limitations

-At the time of the plugin launch, the backend `devcontainers` plugin has some limitations around how it is able to detect a `devcontainer.json` file.
-That is, it is only able to detect files that exist at the root of a repository, or one level below.
-If a file is located further down than that (such as in a large monorepo), the processor will be unable to detect the file.
+This plugin lets the user decide how to bring in repository data.
+As such, the plugin is limited by (1) what data your Backstage repo provider is able to detect, and (2) what API calls your source control manager supports.

+For example, basic devcontainers support has been tested for GitHub, GitLab, and Bitbucket, using their default Backstage data providers.
+That is, all three are able to detect a `devcontainer.json` file at the project root.
+However, devcontainer files that are more deeply nested in a repo (such as in a monorepo setup) may or may not be detectable.
+The GitHub API has support for deep searching, but the GitLab and Bitbucket APIs have different policies around how deeply you can search.

-We are currently investigating how to add support for deeper nesting.
+We are currently investigating how to add support for deeper nesting for more providers.
 Does this sound like a feature that you could benefit from?
 Please open an issue – we would love to know more about your use case!

 ## API documentation